virtualarchitectures/node-red-contrib-twitter-stream-location/README.md

 - [Filtering Tweets by location](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location)

 ## Features
-- connect to the Twitter streaming API and get tweets of specific users (follow)
+Connect to the Twitter streaming API and...
+- Get tweets of specific users (follow)
-- connect to the Twitter streaming API and get tweets of specific topics (track)
+- Get tweets of specific topics (track)
-- connect to the Twitter streaming API and get tweets for a region described by a geographic bounding box (locations)
+- Get tweets for a specific region described by a geographic bounding box (locations)

 ## Configuration
 - Get a Twitter dev account from https://dev.twitter.com